Redgate Flyway

 The most flexible solution is to use a different database per branch, as it minimizes the overhead of switching back and forth between branches, To avoid having to repeatedly reconfigure your development database connection all the time, Flyway provides a Git resolver that can be used to generate a database name based upon a branch name.
 See this tutorial for how to implement this.

-The neatest solution is to combine this approach with use of Redgate Clone to automatically swap out your development database on branch switch.
-See this tutorial for the steps needed.
+The neatest solution is to combine this approach with a provisioner to automatically swap out your development database on branch switch.

 The other approach is to use a single database and manually update it ti match the new project state whenever you switch branch.
 Updating the development database is simpler if using a schema model.
 If you are taking this approach and using migrations, it is best to drop and recreate the database.